First library location:

 For many years the people of Hackettstown had wanted a separate building for their public library.
 In 1930 Mr. and Mrs. J. Miller Welsh presented to the town in memory of his parents, Matthias T. and Mary E. Welsh, land for a new building.
 The building was erected with federal funds made available through the Works Progress Administration.
 Construction began in September of 1936 and the dedication exercises were held on September 28, 1937.
 Furnishings and gifts were received from T. G. Plate, Mrs. Mary Hoover Bailey, Miss Margaret Hoover, Mr. and Mrs. James Karr, and Mrs. Harold Barker.

 In 1969 the basement was converted to a children’s room where activities are held regularly.
 A growing population and expanding services required an addition to the original building.
 Construction began in 1976 and the addition was dedicated in 1977.
-After a remodeling in 2010, and under the guidance of Director Patricia Sherman, the library offers not only books but also movies, music CDs and ebooks as well as in-house access to the world wide web.
+After a remodeling in 2010, and under the guidance of former Director Patricia Sherman, the library offers not only books but also movies, music CDs and ebooks as well as in-house access to the world wide web.
+In 2016, current Library Director Dave Krolak facilitated the transition of the Hackettstown Public Library into the Morris Automated Information Network (MAIN) a resource sharing consortium of 38 public libraries across Morris, Somerset, and Warren Counties.
+This brought a new level of service to the residents of Hackettstown that had not been available previously.
+This move helped the library meet the changing world of the early 21st century, and ensures the library will remain a fixture in the community of Hackettstown for many years to come.

 by Ray LeMasters, Town Historian